 Concern remains about those Sustainable Diversion Limit Adjustment Mechanism (SDLAM) projects assessed as being 'at risk'.
 They form a major part of the Basin Plan and the 605GL/year target.
-SDLAM projects are the responsibility of Basin Governments, however failure to implement the projects rests largely with the agriculture sector and Basin communities with major implications.
+SDLAM projects are the responsibility of Basin Governments, however the consequence of failure to implement the projects rests largely with the agriculture sector and Basin communities with major implications.